 We endeavor to create an inclusive learning environment where the social, emotional, and spiritual needs of children are met through our school community.
-Our PSHE provision has been designed to be age appropriate, whilst being sensitive to the needs of our whole school community.
+Our RSE provision has been designed to be age appropriate, whilst being sensitive to the needs of our whole school community.
 As a subject, PSHE supports and promotes the personal and social development and well-being of its learners.
 In this way we will be developing good citizens for the future and ensuring our pupils have realistically high goals and realise their own worth to the community and the world at large.

-Our PSHE provision is underpinned by the 2010 Equalities Act and provides an inclusive curriculum that promotes understanding and mutual respect for all.
-We reflect diversity within our curriculum to ensure that no pupil feels excluded and teach pupils to understand, respect and celebrate difference and challenge stigma.
+Our RSE provision is underpinned by the 2010 Equalities Act and provides an inclusive curriculum that promotes understanding and mutual respect for all.
+We reflect diversity within our curriculum to ensure that no pupil feels excluded.
+We teach pupils to understand, respect and celebrate differences and to challenge stigma or discrimination.
+We believe that this will support children in their future lives to advance equality of opportunity and foster good relations between different groups.
+The protected characteristics that apply to school age children are disability, race, religion or belief, sex, sexual orientation, gender reassignment, pregnancy and maternity.